hhavenga/gnome-shell-extension-nasa-apod/README.md

+# This is a fork of
-# GNOME shell extension NASA APOD
+## GNOME shell extension NASA APOD

+I have done this to test the "fork" function and to make changes without effecting the main project.

 Let this simple GNOME shell extension change your wallpaper every day to the NASA's Astronomy Picture Of the Day.
 It will also show a notification